 Entitlement to the UK State Pension is based on an UK individual’s National Insurance record.
 As part of the EU, the UK is currently part of a system to co-ordinate the social security entitlements for people moving within the EU.
 The rules also apply to EEA countries and Switzerland.
 The aim of these provisions is not to harmonise social security systems, but to remove barriers to workers moving between Member States.
 They enable periods of insurance to be aggregated, so an individual who has worked in other Member States can make one application to the relevant agency in the country of residence - in the UK, the International Pension Centre.
 This agency then notifies details of the claim to all countries in which the person has been insured.
 Each Member State in which the person was insured then calculates its pro-rata contribution and puts that amount into payment.
 There is detailed guidance on this in volume 2 of DWP’s Decision Makers’ Guide.

 The UK State Pension is payable overseas but is only uprated if the pensioner is in an EEA country or one with which the UK has a reciprocal agreement requiring uprating.
-This is discussed in Library Briefing Paper SN-01457 Frozen Overseas Pensions (May 2016).
-The details of what is required under reciprocal agreements between the UK and other countries outside the EEA vary.
-Information is in DWP Decision Makers Guide, Volume 2: international subjects (para 070310 ff).
+For more detail, see Library Briefing Paper SN-01457 Frozen Overseas Pensions (May 2016) and DWP Decision Makers Guide, Volume 2: international subjects (para 070310 ff).

 The potential impact on private pensions is discussed in CBP-07629 Brexit – implications for private pensions (March 2017).